codinglover-Noman/Breast-Cancer-Diagnostic-Classification-using-SVM/README.md

 # Breast-Cancer-Diagnostic-Classification-using-SVM
-This project focuses on Breast Cancer Diagnostic Classification utilizing Support Vector Machines (SVM).
+This project focuses on Breast Cancer Diagnostic Classification utilizing Supervised machine learning.
 The primary objective is to achieve accurate and reliable diagnostic outcomes for breast cancer cases.

 ## Overview